-Her interdisciplinary research has drawn great attention from and been funded by multiple leading institutions around the world.
-In 2016, Soh Young won a research prize on low-carbon investing from the United Nation Environment Programme (UNEP) Finance Initiative.
-In 2017, her new academic project on a novel clean energy investment vehicle design received funding from Stanford Precourt Institute for Energy, Bank of America, Lawrence Berkeley National Laboratory, and Government of Canada.
+Soh Young’s interdisciplinary works have drawn great attentions from and been funded by multiple leading institutions around the world.
+In 2016, she and her research team won a research prize on low-carbon investment evaluation from the United Nation Environment Programme (UNEP) Finance Initiative.
+Her new academic project on a novel clean energy investment platform design received grants from the Stanford Precourt Institute for Energy, Bank of America, Lawrence Berkeley National Laboratory, and the Government of Canada.

 Honors & Awards